 Can we be confident that Moses wrote the first five books of the Old Testament?
-If you’re talking to a conservative Old Testament scholar like myself, almost all of us would ascribe to a view called a central or substantial Mosaic authorship.
+If you’re talking to a conservative Old Testament scholar like myself, almost all of us would ascribe to a view called essential or substantial Mosaic authorship.
 This means that, by and large, Moses was the actual author of the first five books of the Bible from Genesis to Deuteronomy.
 And what do we use to argue for this position?
 If you’re thinking of some proofs, here are a couple.

 The internal testimony of the Pentateuch would seem to lead us in that direction.
 Think of the beginning of Leviticus and Numbers and Deuteronomy.
 Leviticus and Numbers all begin with the Lord coming and speaking to Moses.
 And then what’s the rest of the book?
 It’s the word that the Lord gave to Moses to give to Israel.
 Or the beginning of Deuteronomy in Deuteronomy 1:1, “The word of Moses given to Israel.”